Kingxukai/linux/Documentation/sound/designs/jack-controls.rst

 the correct id.

 ASoC jacks should set initial_kctl as false.
-The pin name will be assigned as the jack kcontrol name.
+The pin name will be assigned as the woke jack kcontrol name.